plafue/cucumber-confluence/README.md

       <configuration>  <!-- All settings are optional -->
         <outputDirectory>
            <!-- Output directory.
 All output files match the name of the source,
-                but with the suffix .markup instead of .feature.
+                but with the suffix .xhtml instead of .feature.
                 Default: ${project.build.directory}/cucumber-confluence"
                 (aka "target/cucumber-confluence") -->
          </outputDirectory>